Jess Miller: Biography

-Born in Eagle, Wisconsin, in Richland County, Wisconsin, Miller was a realtor and auctioneer.
-He held a number of local political offices; in 1938, Miller was elected to the Wisconsin State Senate, serving until 1965.
+Jess Miller was born on his family's farm in the town of Eagle, in Richland County, Wisconsin.
+Educated in the local public schools, Miller tended his family farm and worked as a realtor and auctioneer.
+He held a number of local political offices; in 1938, Miller was elected to the Wisconsin Senate; he was re-elected six times, serving until his death.